fmerg/pymerkle/USAGE.md

 >>>
 ```

 This presupposes that the file `large_APACHE_log` resides inside the configured log directory, where the tree receives its files to encrypt from, otherwise a `FileNotFoundError` is thrown.
-Similarly, if the log-file would inside a nested directory `/APACHE_logs`, you could easily encrypt it with
+Similarly, if the log-file would reside in a nested directory `/APACHE_logs`, you could easily encrypt it with

 ```shell
 >>> tree.encryptLog('APACHE_logs/large_APACHE_log')